Income from Abroad is Taxable

 Foreign Financial Accounts

 In addition to reporting your worldwide income, you must also report on your U.S. tax return whether you have any foreign bank or investment accounts.
-The Bank Secrecy Act requires you to file a Form TD F 90-22.1, Report of Foreign Bank and Financial Accounts (FBAR), if:
+The Bank Secrecy Act requires you to file a Report of Foreign Bank and Financial Accounts (FBAR) (FinCEN Form 114, previously Form TD F 90-22.1),

 You have financial interest in, signature authority, or other authority over one or more accounts in a foreign country, and